kubernetes-retired/external-storage/docs/usage.md

 Edit the `provisioner` field in `deploy/kube-config/class.yaml` to be the provisioner's name.
 Configure the `parameters`.

 ### Parameters
 * `gid`: `"none"` or a [supplemental group](http://kubernetes.io/docs/user-guide/security-context/) like `"1001"`.
 NFS shares will be created with permissions such that only pods running with the supplemental group can read & write to the share.
 Or if `"none"`, anybody can write to the share.
+This will only work in conjunction with the `root-squash` flag set true.
 Default (if omitted) `"none"`.

 Name the `StorageClass` however you like; the name is how claims will request this class.
 Create the class.